-Minor contributors to a mixture with two major contributors, but no assumption as to the number of total contributors will be evaluated in a similar fashion as in section 2.7.2.2

-- c) Assumption of one major contributor, one mid-level DNA contributor, and at least one minor DNA contributor.
+Minor contributors to a mixture with two major contributors, but no assumption as to the number of total contributors will be evaluated in a similar fashion as in section 2.7.2.2 c) Assumption of one major contributor, one mid-level DNA contributor, and at least one minor DNA contributor.
 In certain mixtures, it is possible to identify a "mid-level" contributor that is contributing more than at least one other contributor but less than another.
 In these circumstances, the assumptions of the analyst should be documented in the case packet.
-The term DNA contributor should be used for this mid-level contributor, however, additional terms such as "mid-level" or "significant" can be used provided they are clearly defined in the case notes. - 2.7.2 Even when the number of total contributors and/or the number of major contributors cannot be confidently assumed, the sample may be evaluated for the presence of possible major contributors (section 2.7.2.1) and minor contributors (section 2.7.2.2).
-In some circumstances, the mixture cannot be resolved into major and minor components (section 2.7.2.3) or is not useful for comparison (section 2.7.2.4).
+Additional terms such as "mid-level" or "significant" can be used provided they are clearly defined in the case notes.
+Alleles designated as likely originating from the significant second contributor should be documented in the analytical record.